-MANAGEMENT REPORT - INANCIAL STATEMENTS miscellaneous Company and Group profile Risk, opportunity and forecast report Declaration of corporate governance Economic report ICS and RMS Remuneration report Subsequent events Disclosures required by takeover law Dependent company report
+MANAGEMENT REPORT Company and Group profile Risk, opportunity and forecast report Declaration of corporate governance Economic report ICS and RMS Remuneration report Subsequent events Disclosures required Dependent company report

 As a result of the above mentioned takeovers, headcount in Germany rose by 24.8% to 7,890 as of December 31, 2017 (prior year: 6,322).
 The number of employees at the Group's non-German subsidiaries decreased by 3.2% to 1,524 (prior year: 1,575) - due in particular to the deconsolidation of affilinet.